wp-plugins/responsive-contact-form/readme.txt

 = 1.7 =
 * Added Mailchimp extension feature for contact form into admin panel.

+= 1.8 =
+* remove userlist and success message settings feature for contact form into admin panel.

 == Upgrade Notice ==
 * Upgrade Notice Notification
 * Fixed issue of deleting record and on uninstallallation deletion of all fields data and table.
 * Fixed the issue of textarea focus in the middle.
 * Added message from user in database and displayed in admin.
-* Compatible in wordpress 3.8
+* Compatible in wordpress 3.9.1
 * Backup languages folder.